ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {{fig-RS-AS-2}} shows an interaction example considering a CoAP observation and a diff query of the TRL.

 The Resource Server indicates N=3 as value of the query parameter 'diff', i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.

+In this example, the Authorization Server does not support the "Cursor" extension.
+Hence the 'cursor' parameter and the 'more' parameter are not included in the payload of the responses to a diff query request.

 ~~~~~~~~~~~
 RS                                                 AS